Kachoc/CrowdEngine/README.md

 I tried to design things a bit seriously, so I split the project between the [engine library](CrowdEngine) and a [running application](RunApp), which loads the engine library.
-The engine uses [deferred rendering](https://en.wikipedia.org/wiki/Deferred_shading) in an extensible pipeline decomposed in several passes.
+The engine uses [Direct3D10](https://en.wikipedia.org/wiki/Direct3D#Direct3D_10) to implement in C++ an extensible pipeline based on [deferred rendering](https://en.wikipedia.org/wiki/Deferred_shading).

 Of course, implementing a full real-time engine is a tremendous task, and after a lot of work and 10k LOC down the road I had managed to get a